padmakarPi/ibis-poc-demo/doc/structure.md

 #### what is the folder structure for new routes.
  - folder sturure for route page. we use routeName/page.tsx (becuse of in future we will able to add new child route as well like: feature/new route)

+#### what is difrence between lib and service folder.
+  - we have diffrent approach for both folders.
+  ##### lib (Library) Folder:
+  - The "lib" folder in a Next.js project could contain shared code, utilities, or helper functions that are used across multiple parts of the application.
+  - It might store generic functionalities or services that are not specific to any particular feature but serve as a common set of tools or utilities for the application.

+  ##### Services Folder:
+  - The "services" folder might typically contain code that handles communication with external services, APIs, or databases.
+  - It often contains modules or functions that encapsulate API calls, database interactions, or other types of services.
+  - In a Next.js project, the "services" folder might contain logic related to data fetching, authentication, or any interaction with external entities.